toptive/meteor-tables/README.md

   * Customize row events using [Blaze template events](http://blazejs.org/api/templates.html#Template-events).
   * Customize how data is displayed using [Blaze template helpers](http://blazejs.org/api/templates.html#Template-helpers).
 * The ability to save any table state (sorting, table lengh, etc.).
-* The ability to render columns dinamically (Still in development).
+* The ability to render columns dinamically.
 * The ability to inject into the template a filter selector that will be used both client and server side reactivelly!.
 * We wanted to write a package easy to adapt and extend.